-Nowadays you can create Permanent, Transient or Segment audiences with Convert Experiences.
+Nowadays you can create Permanent Audiences, Segments, and Transient Audiences with Convert Experiences.

 This type of audience is checked only at visitor bucketing time and will not be checked again on their subsequent visits.
-If the audience conditions are met by the visitor, the experience will run.
-If the audience conditions are not met anymore by the visitor on subsequent visits, it will not cause the experience to be stopped for that visitor.
+If the audience conditions are met by the visitor, the Experience will run.
+If the audience conditions are not met anymore by the visitor on subsequent visits, it will not cause the Experience to be stopped for that visitor.

-For example, if you define an audience on specific hour and minute, e.g. hour 12 and minute 5, and while you visit the page the hour is 12 and minute is 3, the permanent audience conditions will not be matched and the experiment will be skipped (screenshot was taken from Google Chrome console while Convert Experiences debugger is ON):
+For example, if you define an audience for a specific hour and minute, e.g. hour 12 and minute 5, and when you visit the page the hour is 12 and the minute is 3, the permanent audience conditions will not be matched and the Experience will be skipped (the screenshot was taken from Google Chrome console while the Convert Experiences Debugger is ON):

-If the permanent audience conditions were matched, then the experiment will be deciding which variation to present to you:
+If the permanent audience conditions were matched, then the Experience will randomly decide which variation to present to you:

-Then after few minutes if you try again, and since audience conditions were checked previously for you and a variation was served, the variation will still be served for you, even though you are outside the correct minutes (as defined in the audience conditions).
+If after a few minutes you try again, because audience conditions were checked previously for you and a variation was served, the same variation will still be served to you, even though you are outside of the correct minutes (as defined in the audience conditions).

 Not attached to any experiment

-Segments are evaluated at the project level, so any visitor that reaches a page with the project tracking code and matches the Audience conditions designated as a Segment will be added to it.
+Segments are evaluated at the Project level, so any visitor that reaches a page with the Project tracking code and who matches the Audience conditions designated as a Segment will be added to it.

-Saved segments of a project can be used on other experiments as well.
+Saved Segments in a Project can be used on other Experiences in that Project as well.

 You can read more about Segments here.